Perhaps it’s time to show off your smile!

 Do you have any core strategies for connecting with your team members at a distance?
 How do you feel when your boss communicates with you?
 What techniques have you tried?
 I’d like to hear about your experiences!

 Clemons and Kroth have an excellent chapter in their book, Managing the Mobile Workforce, with whole chapter on being present when you are not physically available.
 Lojeski and Reilly also provide some valuable information in their book, Leading the Virtual Workforce.
 Chapters 5, 6, and 7 are excellent starting points.
-The following affiliate link will allow you to get a copy from Amazon.com.
-Please note that I do receive a small commission at no cost to you.
+The following links will allow you to get a copy from Amazon.com.